Latest on the CIP

 - More than likely have operating budget impact

-- Close out once appropriation has been spent and project is compete
+- Closeout once appropriation has been spent and the project is complete

-- Smaller projects that do not require extensive planning and design
+Smaller projects that do not require extensive planning and design.
+Projects are reviewed each fiscal year and re-prioritized as necessary

 - Include mostly infrastructure maintenance projects